BASH, Level 3

 He holds an M.A in Asian Studies and Economics from George Washington University and a B.A. in Political Science from Boston University.

 Hsien-Hsien Lei, Vice President Medical and Scientific Affairs APAC, Medtronic

 Dr. Hsien-Hsien Lei is Medtronic Vice President of Medical and Scientific Affairs, Asia Pacific.

 Hsien has been an active member of AmCham Singapore since 2010 and became Healthcare Committee co-chair in 2013.
 She believes strongly in the Chamber’s mission to be the voice of American business in Singapore and the region by creating value for our members through advocacy, business insights, and connections.
 As Governor, Hsien would also make significant contributions to promoting diversity and inclusion by encouraging member companies to ensure that employees and business partners represent diverse viewpoints, feel valued and respected, and have access to the same opportunities at all levels.

 Hsien has a PhD in Epidemiology from The Johns Hopkins University Bloomberg School of Public Health and a BA (with honors) in Human Biology from Stanford University.
-Hsien is also Chair of the Asia Pacific Medical Technology Association (APACMed) Communications Committee and advisor to the QuintilesIMS Institute.
+Hsien is also Vice Chair of the Asia Pacific Medical Technology Association (APACMed) medical and clinical affairs committee.